dmsi-io/gha-k8s-deploy/README.md

 The purpose of this GitHub Action is to handle the setup of GCloud and kubectl resources, docker building and publishing, as well as deployment of kubernetes objects.

+## Setup

+This action is reliant on a Service Account with the following permissions:

+- Kubernetes Engine Admin
+- Storage Admin

+Additionally, it is recommended to use Workload Identity Federation.
+If this is not setup follow the steps here: https://github.com/google-github-actions/auth#setup

 ## Inputs

 | NAME                    | DESCRIPTION                                                                                      | TYPE     | REQUIRED | DEFAULT           |